GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/port-forwarding.md

 ### User Defined Port Forwarding

-Users can also define additional resources to port forward in the skaffold config, to enable port forwarding for
+Users can define resources to port forward in the skaffold config, to enable port forwarding for:

 * additional resource types supported by `kubectl port-forward` e.g.`Deployment`or `ReplicaSet`.
 * additional pods running containers which run images not built by Skaffold.
+* a subset or a superset of the ports that would otherwise be forwarded by automatic port forwarding.

 For example: